Application Deadline for September 2020 start: April 30, 2020

 Students who are aiming in the long term to emigrate and practice physiotherapy in Canada are responsible for organizing any travel documents or visas.
 Assistance with preparing for the national licensing exam is available through our department: Internationally Educated Physiotherapist (IEP) Exam Preparation Program.

 Please note that students are also responsible for paying fees to the UBC Alma Mater Society, some of which can be opted out.
 Information on those fees can be found on the UBC Academic Calendar (part-time schedule).
-Assuming a 2-year completion, based on 2017-18 AMS fees the total additional fees will be $818.46.

 Students are also responsible for organizing a clinical mentor, and for paying any costs associated with this.
 Students are responsible for any costs associated with travel to and from UBC, and maintaining professional registration and appropriate insurance liability.